Ideas-on-Stage/ideasonstage.com/content/services/_index.en.md

 +++
 draft 			= false
 title 				= "Services"
-description	= "Presentation creation, business events, public speaking training and coaching" url 					= "/services/"
+description	= "A complete set of services to shine on stage: public speaking training and coaching, communication consulting" url 					= "/services/"
 +++